sandpit/sandpit/docs/01-documentation.md

 ### Setting up a new project

-If you're looking for a quick way to set up a sandpit with an ES6 friendly enviornment, you can use [create-react-app](https://github.com/facebookincubator/create-react-app):
+If you're looking for a quick way to set up a sandpit with an ES6 friendly environment, you can use [create-react-app](https://github.com/facebookincubator/create-react-app):

 ``` shell
 npm install create-react-app -g